Death marches during the Holocaust: Belz to Hrubieszow

-End of the war
+End of the terror

 Auschwitz to Loslau

 The largest and the most notorious of the death marches took place in mid-January 1945.
 On January 12, the Soviet army began its Vistula-Oder Offensive, advancing on occupied Poland and reaching near enough such that artillery fire could be heard from the camps.
 By January 17, orders were given to vacate the Auschwitz concentration camp and its subcamps.
 Between the 17th and 21st, the SS began marching approximately 56,000 prisoners out of the Auschwitz camps, most of them 63 km west to the train depot at Wodzisław Śląski (Loslau), while others marched 55 km northwest to Gliwice (Gleiwitz), with some being marched to other locations, through Racibórz (Ratibor), Prudnik (Neustadt), Nysa (Neisse), Kłodzko (Glatz), Bielawa (Langenbielau), Wałbrzych (Waldenburg) and Jelenia Góra (Hirschberg).
 Temperatures of -20 C and lower were recorded at the time of these marches.
 Some residents of Upper Silesia tried to help the marching prisoners.
 Some of the prisoners themselves managed to escape the death marches to freedom.
 At least 3,000 prisoners died on the Gleiwitz route alone.
 Approximately 9,000-15,000 prisoners in total died on death marches out of Auschwitz's camps, and those who did survive were then put on freight trains and shipped to other camps deeper in German held territory.